raid-guild/handbook/docs/glossary.md

 The value of 1 share at any given time.
 In the case of Raid Guild, Share Value is denominated in wxDAI and can be determined by dividing the outstanding amount of shares by the total amount of WETH (and all other Whitelisted Tokens) in the War Chest.

+#### Spoils

+A portion of funds paid out to a Raid Party (10%) that are required to be tributed back to the Raid Guild War Chest

 #### Tavern

 A public meeting place for newcomers and veteran adventurers.
 The tavern is open to all and typically serves as the entry point into the community.